JabRef/jabref/docs/adr/0012-handle-different-bibEntry-formats-of-fetchers.md

-# Handle different bibentry formats of fetchers
+# Handle different bibentry formats of fetchers by adding a layer

 ## Context and Problem Statement